zsombal/DynaLogQAsoftware/README.md

 - Pylinac (?) is a good software that does the same, I'd say.
 It also has the feature of get_moving_leaves() which is NOT implemented in this software due to time constraints (results should be about the same)
 - The 'Trajectory' folder has the files to start with if someone wants to keep on working on the Trajectory file analysis

+Known issues:
+- Pylinac (?) is a good software that does the same, I'd say.
+It also has the feature of get_moving_leaves() which is NOT implemented in this software due to time constraints (results should be about the same)
+- MultipleFilesQA.m sorts the files based on a modification date basis

 In the 'Test' folder, you can find DynaLog files to work with.

 Developed in an independent class project for Phys 339 (McGill University).